 - Salt, to taste: Adding salt to the soup helps to bring the flavors together and make the dish complete.

 - Scotch Bonnet Pepper – adds that authentic Jamaican flavor, however, habanero pepper is a great substitute.

 How To Make Ital Stew?

 - As I mentioned before this Ital Stew Recipe is my version.
 The traditional Jamaican version is cooked with tropical root vegetables such as yam and taro (I don’t have any on hand so I substitute them with potatoes).
 It shouldn’t be cooked with iodized salt but I added some Bragg’s Liquid Aminos and sea salt.

 - Honestly, I love salt and have tried to wean myself off but have failed numerous times.
 Feel free to omit salt and Bragg’s Liquid Aminos.
 I also added Butler’s Soy Curls which are made from whole non-GMO soybeans.

-- Finally, the Ital Stew recipe would call for only local seasonings but I included tomato paste, marjoram, rosemary, and Italian seasoning for a boost of flavor.
+- Finally, the Ital Stew recipe would call for only local seasonings but I included tomato paste and Italian seasoning for a boost of flavor.
 I just can’t help myself.

-- The results were simply mind-blowing, I couldn’t get enough of this stew!
+- After adding all the ingredients, cook the stew over medium heat until the veggies are tender.
+The results were simply mind-blowing, I couldn’t get enough of this stew!
 My hubby enjoyed his so much and told me to call it Ital stew.
 I told him I had already planned to call it just that!
 He said it was spot on.